russellbomer/quarry/docs/archive/ARCHITECTURE.md

-# Foundry Architecture & Limitations
+# Quarry Architecture & Limitations

 ## **Current Reality: Hard-Coded Parsers**

 ### What Actually Works Today

-Foundry currently has **3 hand-coded parsers** that work because we wrote custom code for each site:
+Quarry currently has **3 hand-coded parsers** that work because we wrote custom code for each site:

 ```
 ┌─────────────────────────────────────────────────────────┐